ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/compare-exchange/atomic-guards.markdown

 {PANEL: Expiration}

-Atomic guards expire on the expiration of the documents they are used for, and are automatically removed by a RavenDB cleanup task.
+Atomic guards expire on the expiration of the documents they are used for and are automatically removed by a RavenDB cleanup task.
 You do not need to handle the cleanup yourself.

 {NOTE: }